mitya57/secretstorage/docs/index.rst

    .. _`Introduction to D-Bus`: http://www.freedesktop.org/wiki/IntroductionToDBus

-To use SecretStorage, you need to initialize D-Bus firstly.
+Before using SecretStorage, you need to initialize D-Bus.
 This can be done using this function:

 .. autofunction:: secretstorage.dbus_init